gwincr11/Communicating-through-code/book/proposal/proposal.md

 1. To solve an interesting problem, start by finding a problem that is interesting to you.
 1. Provided the development coordinator has a communications medium at least as good as the Internet, and knows how to lead without coercion, many heads are inevitably better than one.

-Interestingly it contridicts itself pointing out a major issue with the way we develop software:
+Interestingly it contradicts itself pointing out a major issue with the way we develop software:

-1. Every good work of software starts by scratching a developer's personal itch.
+> Every good work of software starts by scratching a developer's personal itch.

 The implication here is that we do not know how to collaborate with our users in the same way as when we develop to solve our own problems.